gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 }
 ```

-As you can see, despite a simple-looking `End(…)` method the possibilities of achieving a specific goal are enormous.
+As you can see, despite a simple-looking signature, the End(…) method gives enormous possibilities for achieving a specific goal.

 ### EndAsync()